Petra Christian University: Library and publication media

-With the motto "A caring learning zone", Petra Christian University (PCU) Library wants to achieve the formation of a learning community through its new role as a companion and professional partner for the academic community and professionals.
-Petra Christian University has a library that is intended for students to explore various information.
-The PCU Library is the largest and most comprehensive library in East Java.
-As an information center that serves the information needs of all academicians and the general public, the Petra Christian University Library provides various types of services supported by information technology, such as reference and information services, collection lending services, magazine and journal services, audiovisual services, information retrieval, database services, membership to outside communities, etc.
+The Petra Christian University Library provides various types of services supported by information technology, such as reference and information services, collection lending services, magazine and journal services, audiovisual services, information retrieval, database services, membership to outside communities, etc.

 In addition to print collections, this library also owns and continues to develop digital collections such as Digital Theses, an online database of student final theses, e-Dimensions (Dimension journal articles), Surabaya Memory (documentation on the development of the city of Surabaya), Petra @rt Gallery (artwork of Petra Christian University campus community by the Faculty of Arts and Design), Petra iPoster (poster of activities or events on Petra Christian University campus), Petra Chronicle (historical documents and developments at Petra Christian University).
 In this library there is also a collection of audiovisual media and ProQuest online journal databases.